David at a Glance

 David Price represents North Carolina's Fourth District - a rapidly growing, research-and-education-focused district that includes parts of Orange, Durham, and Wake counties.
 He received his undergraduate degree at UNC-Chapel Hill and went on to Yale University to earn a Bachelor of Divinity and Ph.D. in Political Science.
 Before he began serving in Congress in 1987, Price was a professor of Political Science and Public Policy at Duke University.
 He is the author of four books on Congress and the American political system.

-Price currently serves on the House Appropriations Committee and is the ranking member of the Transportation, Housing and Urban Development Appropriations Subcommittee.
-He is also a member of the Appropriations subcommittees covering homeland security, State Department, and foreign operations funding.
-He is a recognized leader in foreign policy, co-chairing the House Democracy Partnership, which he initiated to help strengthen parliaments in emerging democracies.
+Price currently serves on the House Appropriations Committee and is the Chairman of the Transportation, Housing and Urban Development Appropriations Subcommittee.
+He also serves on the House Budget Committee and is also a member of the Appropriations subcommittees on homeland security, State Department, and foreign operations.
+He is a recognized leader in foreign policy, serving as the Chairman of the House Democracy Partnership, which he initiated to help strengthen parliaments in emerging democracies.
 In North Carolina, David's constituents know him as a strong supporter of education, accessible health care, affordable housing, clean air and water, and improved transportation alternatives.

 David is a native of Erwin, Tennessee.
-He and his wife Lisa live in Chapel Hill and are parents of two children and proud grandparents of a grandson born in 2006 and a granddaughter born in 2009.
+He and his wife Lisa live in Chapel Hill and are parents of two children and two grandchildren.

 From Educator to Congressman